 - That Hideous Strength: Mark Studdock started doing this when he was still in school, abandoning his genuine but tragically unpopular friend to get into the top clique of students.
 During the story, he's doing everything he can to become part of the secret society taking power in town, unaware that they are basically working for Satan.

 - Littlefinger from A Song of Ice and Fire fits this trope perfectly.
-The son of a minor lord, he has used charm, wits, treachery and flattery to climb as high up the ladder of Westerosi politics as he can.
+The son of a minor lord, he has used charm, wits, treachery, and flattery to climb as high up the ladder of Westerosi politics as he can.
 As of A Dance with Dragons he is one of the most powerful Lords in the realm, being both Lord Paramount of the Trident and Lord Protector of the Vale.
 He's had to leave a substantial trail of bodies in his wake to get to that point, though.

-- Heather from Main/Speak.
+- Heather from Speak.
 She had no problems with dumping Melinda who, by the way, was struggling with her inner demons and trying to rebound from her traumatic experience over the summer, and abandoning her for a group of cool girls.
 To make it worse, she expected Melinda to help her out when she needed help the most.
 She does get chewed out by Melinda, which she deserved after her treatment towards her.

 - Cora from Once Upon a Time started out as a lowly miller's daughter who used her wiles to get into the court's good graces and marry nobility.
 She will settle for nothing less than her daughter Regina being queen after her, arranging for her to marry Snow White's father after the death of her rival, Snow White's mother Eva.

 - Revolution: Tom Neville and Julia Neville seem to be a combination of the backstabber and the butt-kisser.
 "Ties That Bind" has the two throw their "friends" the Fabers under the bus to save their son Jason's life.
 "The Love Boat" has Jason say to his father's face that the man just wants to have people kiss his butt.
-He has a point, considering that Tom Neville becomes power-mad shortly have taking over the Monroe Republic in "Children of Men" and "The Dark Tower".
+He has a point, considering that Tom Neville becomes power-mad shortly have taken over the Monroe Republic in "Children of Men" and "The Dark Tower".

 - In The Last Story, an explicit goal of some of the mercenaries is to become knights.